sbenstewart/GitHubEvent/task.md

 10. Save and then commit.
 Make sure that the commit message is meaningful.
 11. Create a repository in [GitHub](https://github.com/new) with the name `One-small-step`.
 12. `git remote add origin <git url here>` (to add the remote).
-13. `git push -u origin master` (to push your code to your repository).
+13. `git push -u origin master` (to push your code to your repository.
+Note for hostellers: Use a mobile hotspot or the Anna-Wifi at SnH or the department as github is blocked at the hostels).
 14. Send the link of your repository to [https://github.com/sbenstewart/GitHubEvent/issues/new](https://github.com/sbenstewart/GitHubEvent/issues/new).
 15. Use your `name - completed` as the title and the link to your repository in the comment.